thoughtworks/metrik/backend/README.md

 </details>
 <!-- END OF PROJECT TITLE -->

-This is the backend API layer of the 4-key-metrics measurement tool.
+This is the backend API layer of *Metrik*, the 4-key-metrics measurement tool.

 # Tech Stack
 * Java 11